mattevooo/EnchantedPaper/docs/enchantedpaper.yml.md

 `disable-safety-redstone-chunk-lock`
-When executing a redstone contraption that is run across multiple servers, MultiPaper syncs these servers together such that the redstone contraption can run without getting out of sync.
+When executing a redstone contraption that is run across multiple servers, EnchantedPaper syncs these servers together such that the redstone contraption can run without getting out of sync.
 Disabling this can prevent lag spikes caused by this system, but can also mess up cross-server redstone.